 - Get divorced without ever going to Court

 - Receive your signed Decree in the mail.

 - Finalize your divorce in as little as 60 days.

 At least one spouse must live in Kentucky for at least 180 days before filing for divorce.

 Grounds for Divorce

-If you think your marriage is damaged beyond repair, you can file for divorce on the no-fault grounds of irretrievable breakdown of the marriage.
+If you think your marriage is damaged beyond repair, you have met the requirements for divorce on the no-fault grounds of irretrievable breakdown.

 Filing for Divorce